JohanTuroyo/payroll-calculator/README.md

 - Bootstrap 5 ( For simplifying the designing, making it more robust and responsive )

 ## Development server
-Run `npm install` First time using this project.
+Run `npm install` The first time running the project.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.